 - Hydrologic cycle

 - Rocks and minerals

 - Porosity of earth materials

 - Permeability of earth materials

 - Hydraulic head

 - Hydraulic gradient

 - Confined and unconfined aquifers

-- Darcy's Law
+- Darcy's law

 - Distance, time, and velocity relationships

-- Interpretation of water-table elevation maps to determine ground-water flow direction
+- Interpretation of simple water-table elevation maps to determine ground-water flow direction

 - Ground-water flow systems

 - Ground-water quality

 - Cone of depression

 - Cone of impression

 - Capture zone

 - Zone of influence

+- Remediation

-Cone of depression, cone of impression, capture zone, and zone of influence are sufficiently well explained in the tutor to fulfill student needs if there is not enough time to cover these topics in the classroom.
+Cone of depression, cone of impression, capture zone, and zone of influence are sufficiently well explained in the Grade 11-12 and college undergraduate non-hydrogeology major version of Plume Busters to fulfill student needs if there is not enough time to cover these topics in the classroom.
+These topics are not covered in the college undergraduate hydrogeology major version of the software.

-What Basic Skills Do Students Need to Have before Using the Tutor?
+What Basic Skills Do Students Need to Have before Using the Plume Busters Software?